openworm/muscle_model/README.md

 $ ./sim

 The resultant so file will then be importable in any c++ module and present a PyramidalSimulation class with a run() method which will return the membrane potential at the end of execution of a fixed timestep.

+### Reusing this model

+The code in this repository is provided under the terms of the [software license](LICENSE) included with it.
+If you use this model in your research, we respectfully ask you to cite the references outlined in the [CITATION](CITATION.md) file.